lzamora2798/serverlessTest/README.md

 # Run project

+1. Install Serveless by `npm install -g serverless`
-1. Run `npm install`
+2. Run `npm install`
-2. Create a virtual env with python
+3. Create a virtual env with python
-3. `virtualenv venv`
+4. `virtualenv venv`
-4. Activate the venv with `source venv/bin/activate`
+5. Activate the venv with `source venv/bin/activate`
-5. Execute the project in localhost with `sls offline`
+6. Execute the project in localhost with `sls offline`